DocumentWDP-7

 Abstract#

 This document specifies Namespaces and the Error Boundary concept for the Waddling Diagnostic Protocol (WDP).
-Namespaces provide a mechanism for organizing error codes across multiple libraries, services, and applications, enabling disambiguation while allowing independent development.
-An error boundary defines the scope within which error codes are guaranteed to be unique, solving collision problems in multi-library applications and microservice architectures.
+Namespaces provide a mechanism for organizing error codes across multiple libraries, services, and applications, enabling disambiguation while permitting independent development.
+An error boundary defines the scope within which error codes are guaranteed to be unique, addressing collision challenges in multi-library applications and microservice architectures.

-Specification Navigation: See STRUCTURE for an overview of all WDP specification parts.
+Specification Navigation: Refer to STRUCTURE for an overview of all WDP specification documents.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.